Skip to Content

 The date field indicates when the change occurred.

-• For create and update operations, it uses the updatedAt DB field (Important: all write operations must set this field).
+• For create and update operations, it uses the updatedAt DB field (important: all write operations must select this field).

 • For delete operations, it uses the current time.

 The delete operation also adds an __isDeleted property.
-The front end checks this property to hide the deleted entity by setting enumerable: false on the entity registry item (see the previous article).
+The front end checks this property to hide the deleted entity by setting enumerable: false on the entity registry item (see the Setup article).

 Operations like find... and count do not trigger changes and are passed through as-is.